surrealdetective/keep/README.md

 A platform for community learning and interaction.

-Created for the Feast 2013 Hackathon
+Created as part of the Feast 2013 Hackathon.
+Allows users to create projects, designate tasks, and keep track of their learning progress.

 [Visit the live version](http://keepacademy.herokuapp.com/)

 ### Known Issues

-If you discover any bugs, feel free to create an issue on GitHub fork and send me a pull request.
+If you discover any bugs, feel free to create an issue on GitHub fork and send a pull request.

 ## Authors